Zizzamia/perfume.js/README.md

 ### React
 In combination with the React framework, we can start configuring Perfume to collect the initial performance metrics (eg. FCP, FID).

-Use `perfume.start()` and `perfume.endPaint()` to track the component lifecycle with APIs calls to measure how long it takes to paint the component.
+Use `perfume.start()` and `perfume.endPaint()` into a component lifecycle mixed with APIs calls to measure how long it takes to paint the component.

 ```javascript
 import React from 'react';